 3. Of women experiencing hair loss, 76% of women start to notice hair thinning after the age of 30.

-To see if you or someone in your family are affected by HHL, here are the key signs to look out for in women:
+To see if you or someone in your family is affected by HHL, here are the key signs to look out for in women:

 Thinning hair – is your hair losing volume and/or density over time?

-Hair shedding – sure, while shedding some hair every day is normal, if you find that you have a consistent loss of 150 hairs a day, that is considered to be significant hair loss.
+Hair shedding – shedding some hair every day is normal. however, if you find that you have a consistent loss of 150 hairs a day that is considered to be significant hair loss.

 Widening part or visible scalp – if you notice that you can see your scalp more than usual, that is a definite sign of hair loss.